-- 2nd 6-10 days OSS, possible extended suspension - 3rd 10 days OSS with recommendation for extended suspension or expulsion - D. Class II Fighting Is defined as physical conflict involving two or more participants, which causes significant injury, as defined above, to any person engaged in the physical conflict. - 1st 5-10 days OSS, possible extended suspension - 2nd 10 days OSS with recommendation for extended suspension or expulsion - E. Threatening to Fight Is defined as expression of the intent to engage in assaultive behavior toward one another. - 1st Conference; referral to counselor; to 3 day OSS - 2nd 2-5 days OSS - 3rd 6-10 days, possible extended suspension - F. Assaultive Behavior Toward School Personnel Is defined as assaultive behavior toward a school district employee whether the conduct occurs on or off School District property; or threatening to engage in assaultive behavior toward a school district employee whether the conduct occurs on or off School District property; or verbally or physically intimidating conduct toward a school district employee whether the conduct occurs on or off School District property. - 1st 10 days OSS with recommendation for extended suspension and/or expulsion - G. Assaultive Behavior Toward Non-Students Is defined as assaultive behavior toward non-students, including but not limited to student teachers, visitors, volunteers, law enforcement personnel; or threatening to engage in assaultive behavior toward non-students; or verbally or physically intimidating conduct toward non-students on school district property or at school sponsored event. - 1st 10 days OSS with recommendation for extended suspension and/or expulsion - H. Threats of Violence Toward a Person Is defined as the verbal, written, or physical communication of a threat: - 1) to inflict serious physical injury or death upon any person; or, - 2) to bring a weapon or explosive device onto School District property; or - 3) to possess a weapon or explosive device while traveling to or from school; or - 4) to bring a weapon or explosive device onto a vehicle operated by or for the School District for the transportation of students; or - 5) to bring a weapon or explosive device to a school-sponsored or school-directed activity; or - 6) to use a weapon or explosive device upon any person. - 1st 10 days OSS with recommendation for extended suspension and/or expulsion - I. Threats of Violence Involving Property Is defined as the verbal, written, or physical communication of a threat to inflict serious property damage upon School District property or property which is located on School District property by use of a weapon, explosive device, or the use of fire.
+- 2nd 6-10 days OSS, possible extended suspension - 3rd 10 days OSS with recommendation for extended suspension or expulsion - D. Class II Fighting Is defined as physical conflict involving two or more participants, which causes significant injury, as defined above, to any person engaged in the physical conflict. - 1st 5-10 days OSS, possible extended suspension - 2nd 10 days OSS with recommendation for extended suspension or expulsion - E. Threatening to Fight Is defined as expression of the intent to engage in assaultive behavior toward one another. - 1st Conference; referral to counselor; to 3 day OSS - 2nd 2-5 days OSS - 3rd 6-10 days, possible extended suspension - F. Assaultive Behavior Toward School Personnel Is defined as assaultive behavior toward a school district employee whether the conduct occurs on or off School District property; or threatening to engage in assaultive behavior toward a school district employee whether the conduct occurs on or off School District property; or verbally or physically intimidating conduct toward a school district employee whether the conduct occurs on or off School District employee whether the conduct occurs on or off School District employee whether the conduct occurs on or off School District employee whether the conduct occurs on or off School District property. - 1st 10 days OSS with recommendation for extended suspension and/or expulsion - G. Assaultive Behavior Toward Non-Students Is defined as assaultive behavior toward non-students, including but not limited to student teachers, visitors, volunteers, law enforcement personnel; or threatening to engage in assaultive behavior toward non-students; or verbally or physically intimidating conduct toward non-students on school district property or at school sponsored event. - 1st 10 days OSS with recommendation for extended suspension and/or expulsion - H. Threats of Violence Toward a Person Is defined as the verbal, written, or physical communication of a threat: - 1) to inflict serious physical injury or death upon any person; or, - 2) to bring a weapon or explosive device onto School District property; or - to possess a weapon or explosive device while traveling to or from school; or - to bring a weapon or explosive device onto a vehicle operated by or for the School District for the transportation of students; or - 5) to bring a weapon or explosive device to a school-sponsored or schooldirected activity; or - 6) to use a weapon or explosive device upon any person. - 1st 10 days OSS with recommendation for extended suspension and/or expulsion - I. Threats of Violence Involving Property Is defined as the verbal, written, or physical communication of a threat to inflict serious property damage upon School District property or property which is located on School District property by use of a weapon, explosive device, or the use of fire.